-We conducted our engagement in accordance with Standard on Assurance Engagements 3100 (Revised): Compliance Engagements ('SAE 3100 (Revised)') issued by the New Zealand Auditing and Assurance Standards Board.
+We conducted our engagement in accordance with Standard on Assurance Engagements 3100 (Revised) Compliance Engagements (SAE 3100 (Revised)) issued by the New Zealand Auditing and Assurance Standards Board.

-We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion.
+We believe the evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion.

-Directors' Responsibility
+Directors' Responsibilities